decor

 Which Blood Pressure Medications Are Associated With Lawsuits?

-There are a multitude of blood pressure medications that are receiving scrutiny for their adverse effects.
+There are a multitude of blood pressure medications that have received scrutiny for their adverse effects.

 • Micardis